DeloitteAU/react-habitat/README.md

 **[⬆ back to top](#table-of-contents)**

-### Setting the habitat's CSS class
+### Setting the Habitat's CSS class

-You can set a custom CSS class on the habitat element by setting the `data-habitat-class` attribute on the target element.
+You can set a custom CSS class on the Habitat element by setting the `data-habitat-class` attribute on the target element.
 Alternatively you can use the [withOptions](#passing-options-to-register) method on the registration.

-Example
+Example:

 `<div data-component="MyComponent" data-habitat-class="my-css-class"></div>`

-Will result in the following being rendered
+Will result in the following being rendered:

 `<div data-habitat="C1" class="my-css-class">...</div>`